 Social listening provides real-time data to understand the mindset and decision-making process of your target audiences.
 You can use the online conversation you gather to execute impactful, strategic social listening with the right software and three key factors:

 Social listening collects data unobtrusively, without putting participants in a sterile research setting.
 This creates an environment of increased authenticity and openness, offering you that view into real life.
-Campus Sonar Director Liz Gross describes social listening as an always-on focus group that can help us answer almost any question at any time.
+Campus Sonar CEO Liz Gross describes social listening as an always-on focus group that can help us answer almost any question at any time.
 Social listening is:

 Takes a skilled analyst with the right tools days, not months, to go from research question to insights.